comparison · cleanshot-x

 - You take 30+ captures a day and want every second back.

-- You want a free tool that won't paywall basic features.
+- You want a free core that won't paywall capture or annotation.

 - You'd prefer no telemetry, no account, no server in the loop.